This Must Do May Do System is the HACK to your rotating reading centers!

 Grab a set of these FREE MUST do MAY Do list templates below:

-With my list completed, I now keep these lists looking pretty much the same every week.
+With my must do may do list completed, I now keep these lists looking pretty much the same every week.
 I just change out the materials in their bins weekly.

-Here are some activities I use for each activity on the list:
+Here are some reading activities for 1st graders I use for each activity on the list:

-I’ve got my activities and list done.
+I’ve got my reading activities for 1st graders and Must Do May Do list done.
 Now I can differentiate the lists for each reading group depending on their reading goals and color code the lists by printing each list on a different color.
 For example, if my struggling readers are working on sight words, I make sure “Flashcards” and “Drills” are on the MUST Do list, not MAY Do so they are getting the practice they need.

-In other words, I determine what each group’s goals are first, and then I create the lists and fill their bins with the needed materials.
+In other words, I determine each group’s goals first, then create the lists and fill their bins with the needed materials.

 Speaking of bins…